sgbaird/OPTIMEO/README.md

 ## About this package

-[OPTIMEO](https://optimeo.streamlit.app/) is a package doubled by a web application that helps you optimize your experimental process by generating a Design of Experiment (DoE), generating new experiments using Bayesian Optimization, and analyzing the results of your experiments using Machine Learning models.
+[OPTIMEO](https://optimeo.streamlit.app/) is a package doubled by a web application that helps you optimize your experimental process by generating a Design of Experiment, generating new experiments using Bayesian Optimization (BO), and analyzing the results of your experiments using Machine Learning models.
+The OPTIMEO package is aimed at helping scientists of any field to reach the optimum parameters of their process using the minimum amount of ressources and effort.
+Therefore, it is based on BO for its data efficiency: when each experiment might take one or more day to run and characterize, it is much preferable to use BO to determine which parameters to use to minimize the number of experiments to run.

 This package was developed within the frame of an academic research project, MOFSONG, funded by the French National Research Agency (N° ANR-24-CE08-7639).
 See the related paper reference in [How to cite](#how-to-cite).